637942/GAN_Techinical-Assessment/README.md

 ```
 Or go the eclipse IDE and right click on the folder and select Run as --> Mvn test or Run as --> Testng test

+## Question 2 ##

+I have created the feature file for the given requirement in the file FIRSTNAME_LASTNAME_MG.feature